Nadal looks to extend stranglehold over Gasquet at US Open

 “My wife is fine, but in the end these are situations that are sometimes more difficult to manage when you are away from home,” said Nadal.

-Meanwhile, fellow Spaniard Carlos Alcaraz, widely-regarded as Nadal’s Grand Slam heir apparent, tackles Jenson Brooksby of the United States.
+Carlos Alcaraz, widely-regarded as Nadal’s Grand Slam heir apparent, claimed a season-leading 47th win of the year despite breaking one of his shoes.

-The 19-year-old Alcaraz has not dropped a set at the tournament where he reached the quarter-finals in 2021.

-Alcaraz is bidding to become the youngest man to reach the US Open fourth round in back-to-back years since Pete Sampras more than 30 years ago.

-Swiatek has never lost to a player outside the top 100 at the Grand Slams.
+Swiatek has never lost to a player outside the top 100 at the Slams.

-Only five of the women’s top 10 seeds remain in the tournament.

 Sixth seed Aryna Sabalenka, who made the semi-finals in 2021, saved two match points in her second round win over Kaia Kanepi.